Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 ### Fragments

 A fragment is a controller object that an activity can deputize to perform tasks, such as managing a user interface.
 A UI fragment as in either the entire screen or only part of it.
 Using UI fragments has the benefit of a more modular interface.
-One where you can remove one fragment and easily replace it with another for a different function or view.
+One where you can remove a fragment and easily replace it with another for a different function or view.
+Fragments are not able to get on the view by themselves.

 To set our class to use a fragment, we replace `Activity` with `FragmentActivity`.
-We use `getSuportFragmentManager()` to maintain a bakc stack of fragment transactions. ....pg142......
+We use `getSuportFragmentManager()` to maintain a back stack of fragment transactions. ....pg142......
 We use a fragment transaction with `FragmentManager.beginTransaction()` returns an instance of FragmentTransaction, which we use to add, remove, attach, detach, or replace fragments in the fragment list.
 Our `add()` method takes 2 parameters, the container view ID and our TestFragment.
 The container view ID tells the FragmentManager where the fragment view should appear and is its unique identifier in the FragmentManager's list.

 ````java
 public class TestActivity extends FragmentActivity {